TheCodingLand/rocketchat-confluence-tina/qa-confluence/README.md

 when  a question arrives in the bot

-We query confleucen search for most relevant docuements Then, within the list we select 3 of them and use the question answering algorithm to perform selection.
+We query confluence search for most relevant docuements.

-The pipeline for tina is pretty simple.
+Then, within the list we select 3 of them and use the question answering algorithm to perform selection.

-And the models are quite ready.
+The pipeline for tina is very simple, as we use distilbert models directly from huggingface in this case.

-we then return valid html for the bot.
+We then return valid html for the bot, through a serverless function in Tina Functions system.